dceddia/dceddia.github.io/source/_posts/2014-09-18-developers-need-to-learn-design.markdown

 As you get better at design, you will have a new selling point to present to potential employers.
 You'll be able to confidently say that you have worked both sides of the fence, and that you're well-versed in the language of design.
 Managers will think this is great, because it means less conflict within the team.

-<h3>Food For Thought</h3>
+<h3>Bonus: It's Fun!</h3>

+Not everything has to be about work!
+Building beautiful and functional designs is very satisfying, and the process can be a lot of fun, provided you have some basic knowledge.

 I hope this has given you some ideas to think about.
 As a developer myself, it took me a number of years to realize that pursuing my interest in design was even worthwhile.
-There is a lot of negative writing on the web about how developers shouldn't try to do design, how they should hire a real designer, and other stuff like that.
+There is a lot of negative writing on the web about how developers shouldn't try to do their own design, how they should hire a real designer, and other stuff like that.

 To that I say -- of course you can't go from no design experience to grand excellence!
+You'll never get better if you never even try.
 But there are plenty of reasons why you should try to learn the trade.

 Just try to improve a little bit at a time.
 It's a journey, not a race.
 You'll be amazed how quickly it goes.